 - Regularisation of Unauthorised Building Works

-- Pay online for your Application (under More Payments) or for an Inspection fee (under Sundry Debts Invoices)
+- Pay for applications online (under More Payments) or for an Inspection fee (under Sundry Debts Invoices)

 Once your Full plans application or Building Notice is accepted, if you wish to start work you should contact this office to arrange for site inspections to be carried out.
 You should also contact the Development Control Section to check if Planning Permission is required for your proposal.